AjayaRai/bro-online/final_product/bro-online-client/src/components/README.md

 <img src="final_product/bro-online-client/technicalDoc_img/newUser_noImgUrl.png" alt="drawing" width="400"/><br>

 Please note that the image persist on different website due to the Redux, which has been described in the Redux section.
-Currently, you have to manually upload the image and url to the firebase, if you want to change the personal profile image.
+Currently, if you want to change the personal profile image, you have to manually upload the image and url to the firebase.

 # Editing Bio of the group #